maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 # AlphaPulldown Manual

 `[add version]`<br>
-> __Note__: AlphaPulldown fully **maintains backward compatibility** with input files and scripts from versions 1.x.
+> AlphaPulldown fully **maintains backward compatibility** with input files and scripts from versions 1.x.
 For instructions on using older files and scripts, please refer to the sections marked "Older Version."``
 ## About AlphaPulldown

 AlphaPulldown is an implementation of [AlphaFold-Multimer](https://github.com/google-deepmind/alphafold) designed for customizable high-throughput screening of protein-protein interactions.
 Besides, AlphaPulldown provides additional customizations of the AlphaFold which include custom structural templates, MMseqs2 multiple sequence alignment (MSA), protein fragment predictions, and implementation of cross-link mass spec data using [AlphaLink2](https://github.com/Rappsilber-Laboratory/AlphaLink2/tree/main), [add Integrates experimental models into AlphaFold pipeline using custom multimeric databases].